nrfconnect/sdk-nrfxlib/nrf_802154/doc/feature_description.rst

   * If the driver matches the source address with an entry in the array, the pending bit is set (``1``).
   * If the array does not contain an address matching the source address, the pending bit is cleared (``0``).

-The driver does not transmit the ACK frame if it can't prepare the ACK frame before the transmission is ready to begin.
+The driver does not transmit the ACK frame if it cannot prepare the ACK frame before the transmission is ready to begin.

 .. _features_description_transmission: